What Is Charging In Hockey?

 Charging is a type of infraction in hockey where a player takes three or more strides to deliver a hit on an opponent.

-Charging infractions can result in a variety of penalties.
+Charging violations can result in a variety of penalties.
 Most commonly, charging will be assessed as a minor or major penalty depending on the severity of the hit.
-A charging minor results in a two minute penalty and a man down for the duration of the penalty.
+A charging minor results in a two-minute penalty and a man down for the duration of the penalty.
 Charging majors are worth five minutes plus a man down.
 Major penalties are usually assessed if the player hit is injured.
-Game suspensions may even be imposed if the referee feels the player called for charging was trying to injure the opposing player.
+Match penalties and game suspensions may even be imposed if the referee feels the player called for charging was trying to injure the opposing player.

 There are three types of hockey penalties: minor, major, and misconduct.
 Each type of penalty is assessed based on the severity of the infraction.
-Minor penalties result in a player being sent to the penalty box for two minutes and their team is down a player for the duration of the penalty.
-A major penalty has the same consequence as a minor, but the more severe infraction results in a greater five minute penalty.
-Misconduct penalties are determined by the referee and can result in a ten minute trip to the penalty box, or a suspension from the game.
+Minor penalties result in a player being sent to the penalty box for two minutes, and their team is down a player for the duration of the penalty.
+A major penalty has the same consequence as a minor, but the more severe infraction results in five minutes in the penalty box.
+Misconduct penalties are determined by the referee and can result in a ten-minute trip to the penalty box or an ejection from the game.
 Moreover, misconduct penalties do not cause the offending team to be down a player.

 Boarding is when a defenseless player is shoved against the boards in a dangerous and excessive manner.
 As the name suggests, boarding penalties are only called along the boards.
 Body checking is allowed on the boards, but only when a player has possession of the puck.
 Boarding will automatically be called if a defender hits an offensive player from behind, causing them to smash into the boards.
 A hit from behind can lead to serious injury and is the reason that boarding penalties were invented.